Special cases of the Multi-Measure Model -- understanding the prolonged inflation: Special cases

-To demonstrate that the initial conditions have significant effect on the number of e-folds we plot on Fig. \ref{Fig3} the number of e-folds as a function of $\phi_0$ for 3 different $a(0)$ ($a(0)=\{10^{-10}, 10^{-20}, 10^{-30}\}$).
-We obtained the points with a code which automatically searches for solutions of the equations of motion, fulfilling our normalizations.
-The number of e-folds clearly grows with the decrease of the initial value of $a(0)$.
-This is apparently due to the initial singularity we discussed earlier.
-The values for $p_u=0$ is denoted with a black diamond.
-This seems to confirm that indeed the problem of the too weak inflation numerically is due to the initial condition for $a(0)$ and that putting $a(0)$ closer to the numerical zero would increase the number of e-folds.
-One must note that the length of inflation is a function also of the other parameters which were kept fixed for the current experiment.
-In any case, we do not know the initial conditions of our universe and thus we know only the minimal number of e-folds needed to produce our universe.
-Also since all our solutions are normalized to $a(1)=1$, the Universe itself does not grow bigger.
-And the duration of the inflation does not grow for larger number of e-folds.
+In our previous works, we made the claim that the number of e-folds depends on the starting position of the integration and on the proximity of $a(0)$ to $0$.
+To study this phenomenon we wrote a code which automatically searches for solutions of the equations of motion, fulfilling our normalizations.
+This allowed us to study a much wider set of parameters by varying $a(0)$, $\phi(0), f_1, p_u$ to get the normalization $a(1)=1$ and $\ddot{a}(0.71)=0$.
+The results are shown on Fig. \ref{Fig3}, where we plot 3 sets of points corresponding to 3 different initial conditions: $a(0)=\{10^{-10}, 10^{-20}, 10^{-30}\}$.
+The number of e-fold (Fig. \ref{Fig3} a))clearly grows with the decrease of the initial value of $a(0)$.
+This is apparently due to the initial singularity, but notably, not the one in $v(t)$, but the one in the inflaton equation itself.
+One can see this by noting the position of the black diamonds which correspond to the limit case $p_u=0$.
+This seems to confirm that indeed the problem of the too weak inflation numerically is due to the initial condition for $a(0)$ and that close enough to the singularity of the equations, one can get arbitrarily large number of e-folds.
+This seems as a numerical instability, but one must note that we do not know the initial conditions of our universe and thus we know only the minimal number of e-folds needed to produce our universe.
+Also since all our solutions are normalized to $a(1)=1$, the Universe itself does not grow bigger, and the duration of the inflation does not grow for larger number of e-folds.

+On Fig. \ref{Fig3} b) we have shown the relation $f_1(\phi_0)$ and on Fig. \ref{Fig3} c) the dependence $f_1(p_u)$.
+Surprisingly in the latter case, the values of different initial conditions $a(0), \phi_0$ fall on the same curve, which show that this relation is independent from the initial conditions.
+We recall that both $f_1$ and $p_u$ are physical quantities, one of them comes from the potential term of one of the inflaton Lagrangians while $p_u$ is the conserved dark charge.

-\subsection{The speed of sound}
+{\bf The speed of sound}

 Finally, we would like to discuss the speed of sound in the two special cases.
 We have plotted the so called adiabatic sound speed, $c{_s}^2{_a}=\frac{\dot{p}}{\dot{\rho}} $ on Fig. \ref{Fig4} for a) the $p_u\neq0$ cases from above, and on b) the $p_u=0$ cases for two different starting points $a(0)=10^{-5}$ and $a(0)=10^{-45}$.